-Mama, if your typical alarm clock is a toddler prying your eyelids open at 7:30 in the morning, this secret is for you.
+Mama, if your typical alarm clock is a toddler prying your eyelids open at 7:30 in the morning, this benefits of being a stay at home mom is for you.

 When flight attendants do their pre-flight safety presentation, they always stress this one thing to parents.
 Put on your own oxygen mask first.
 You won’t do your children a lick of good if you don’t take care of yourself first.